flutter/website/src/content/packages-and-plugins/swift-package-manager/for-app-developers.md

 ## How to add Flutter to an existing app (add-to-app)

-Flutter's Swift Package Manager support doesn't work with add-to-app scenarios yet.
+Flutter's Swift Package Manager support doesn't work with add-to-app scenarios.

-For status updates, see [flutter#146957].
+To keep current on status updates, consult [flutter#146957][].

 [flutter#146957]: https://github.com/flutter/flutter/issues/146957

-## How to add Swift Package Manager integration to a project manually
+## How to add Swift Package Manager integration to a project

 {% tabs %}
 {% tab "iOS project" %}